minjilee-purdue/minjilee-purdue.github.io/internships/LGInnotek/REAME.md

 # MNIST CNN Pipeline — Docker + AWS + CI/CD

 A fully containerized ML pipeline that trains a CNN on MNIST and serves predictions via a REST API.
 Each stage (data, training, serving) runs in its own Docker container.
 Training runs on a GPU EC2 instance that terminates after completion.
 Serving runs on a long-lived CPU EC2 instance.
 All artifacts flow through S3.
+For MLOps benchmarking in electronics components manufacturer, refer to this website: https://github.com/minjilee-purdue/minjilee-purdue.github.io/edit/main/internships/LGInnotek//mlops_manufacturing_analysis.docx.pdf